Gravesend: Pocahontas statue

 An American sculptor, William Ordway Partridge, created a life-size statue of the 17th-century Native American princess Pocahontas, which was unveiled at Jamestown, Virginia in 1922.
 Queen Elizabeth II viewed this statue in 1957 and again on 4 May 2007, while visiting Jamestown on the 400th anniversary of foundation, it being the first successful English colonial settlement in America.

 On 5 October 1958, an exact replica of Partridge's statue was dedicated as a memorial to Pocahontas at St George's Parish Church.
 The Governor of Virginia presented the statue as a gift to the British people in 1958, a gesture prompted by The Queen's visit to the USA in the previous year.

-In 2017, US Ambassador Matthew Barzun visited the statue to mark the 400th anniversary of the death and burial of Pocahontas in Gravesend.
-The Ambassador laid a floral tribute of 21 roses at its base, symbolising each year of Pocahontas' life.
+In 2017, US Ambassador to the United Kingdom Matthew Barzun visited the statue to mark the 400th anniversary of the death and burial of Pocahontas in Gravesend.
+The Ambassador laid a floral tribute of 21 roses at its base, each symbolising one year of Pocahontas' life.